lindensheehy/3D-Game-Engine/testing/README.md

 - Math -> arcsin
 - Math -> arccos

-The 'speed-tests.cpp' file serves to test the speed of functions so I can change things and then go here to see the change in time.
-Since none of the tasks I do in this program are particularly long, these tests are done by calling some function many times (around thousands of calls) with many differnt inputs, so that the time taken better represents the average length of any given call.

-# Functions tested for speed are
-- Drawer ->
+These functions are called several times each with different inputs, then the outputs are compared to expected outputs I have calculated manually.
+The output of these tests write to a html file which will automatically open after running OutputTestsBuild+Run.bat.
+This file gives the lists of function calls with thier inputs, outputs and if they passed or failed, this also shows the margin of error.

+# Speed Tests

+The speed tests are done by running 500 frames of the program 25 times.
+After each set of 500 frames, the time taken is printed to the console, and after all 25 sets run, the average is printed.